yyuu/jetty-nosql-kvs/README.md

 ## Build

 This repository is a part of [jetty-nosql-memcached-parent](https://github.com/yyuu/jetty-nosql-memcached-parent).
-Please check out its BUILDING.txt first.
+Please check out it first.

 ## License